thunderheadone/one-sdk-android/README.md

 one.sendBaseTouchpointProperties(propertiesMap);
 ```
 *Note:*
-- This sends a `PUT` request to ONE.
+- This sends a `PUT` request to ONE or Interaction Studio.
-- Properties sent to a base touchpoint will be captured under a base (`/`) or wildcard (`/*`) Interaction in ONE.
-The capture point api name in ONE would have to match your key name sent above.
+- Properties sent to a base touchpoint will be captured under a base (`/`) or wildcard (`/*`) Interaction in ONE or Interaction Studio.
+The capture point api name in ONE, or Interaction Studio, would have to match your key name sent above.

 #### Send Properties to an Interaction
 To send properties to a specific Interaction, call the following public method, passing the Interaction path as a string together with your HashMap containing the said properties: